telerik/kendo-ui-core/docs/framework/spa/router.md

         });
     </script>
 ```

-## Missing Routes, Intercepting Navigation
+### Missing Routes

-If no route match is found, the router will trigger a `routeMissing` event, passing the url in the event handler.
+If no route match is found, the router triggers a `routeMissing` event, passing the URL in the event handler.

-### Missing Route Handling
+The example below demonstrates how to handle missing routes.

+###### Example

 ```html
     <script>